petrelharp/madison-sept-2018/madison-2018-talk.md

 . . .

-- But, what *kind* of linked selection?
+- But, what *kind* of linked selection? \
+    How strongly and frequently does it act? \
+    On how many targets?

+. . .

+Consequences for: genetic load/disease, speed of evolution, trait architecture.

 <!-- section SIMULATION -->